Medically reviewed by Amy Gorin, MS, RDN

 How to Make a Healthy Smoothie

-If you can't tell from my previous posts, I love smoothies (my vanilla smoothie and my smoothie with banana are some of my fave recipes!).
+If you can't tell from my previous posts, I love making smoothie recipes (my vanilla smoothie and my smoothie with banana are some of my fave recipes!).
 I didn't drink them frequently during this previous winter—but now that it's spring, I'm in the mood to get blending again.

 Health Benefits of Berries